January

 A training programme will be provided by the College to assist students with achieving targets.
 The programme will include the underpinning principles such as philosophy of science, research integrity, ethics and specialist methodology.
 Sessions in core, specialist and advanced research methods will prepare students for an independent research career.
 The College research methods programme includes sessions from specialists with research expertise in qualitative, quantitative, reflexive, practitioner and insider research, and is aligned with the ESRC research methods expectations.

-Tailored careers support is offered to all our current PhD students and for up to 3 years after you complete your research at Brunel.
-We help you to actively engage in career planning and managing your personal development right from the start of your research.
-Our careers provision includes online advice, one to one consultations and a range of events and workshops.
+You will receive tailored careers support during your PhD and for up to three years after you complete your research at Brunel.
+We encourage you to actively engage in career planning and managing your personal development right from the start of your research, even (or perhaps especially) if you don't yet have a career path in mind.
+Our careers provision includes online information and advice, one-to-one consultations and a range of events and workshops.
+The Professional Development Centre runs a varied programme of careers events throughout the academic year.
+These include industry insight sessions, recruitment fairs, employer pop-ups and skills workshops.

 In addition, where available, you may be able to undertake some paid work as we recognise that teaching and learning support duties represent an important professional and career development opportunity.